willswats/yelp-camp/README.md

 ## General Information

 I built this project while following along with [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) course.
-The app is a demo for a scenario of having a list of campgrounds which can be browsed, added to, edited, reviewed, etc.
+In the application, you are able to browse, add, edit, and review fake camp grounds.

 ## Features